Sunjong of Korea

-Sunjong (25 March 1874 – 24 April 1926), personal name Yi Cheok, also known as the Yunghui Emperor, was the last Korean monarch.
-He ruled from 1907 to 1910 with the reign of 3 years.
-He was the second and last emperor of the Korean Empire.
-Sunjong was elevated to the throne after his predecessor and father, Gojong, was forced to abdicate by the Empire of Japan.
+Sunjong (25 March 1874 (Note: In the Korean calendar (lunisolar), he was born on the 8th day of the 2nd lunar month.) – 25 April 1926), personal name Yi Cheok, also known as the Yunghui Emperor, was the last Korean monarch.
+He ascended to the throne upon the forced abdication of his father, Emperor Gojong.
 Hence, Sunjong has been characterized by historians as being a powerless puppet ruler of the Japanese, reigning for just three years before Korea was officially annexed in 1910.

 Biography

 Crown Prince of Korea

 Sunjong was the second son of Emperor Gojong and Empress Myeongseong.
 When he turned two years old in 1876, Sunjong was proclaimed the Crown Prince of Joseon.
 In 1882, he married a woman of the Yeoheung Min clan (later Empress Sunmyeonghyo).
 She died at the age of 31 on 5 November 1904 due to a severe depression, after trying to protect her mother-in-law (Empress Myeongseong, also a member of the Yeoheung Min clan) from her assassination on 8 October 1895 by the Japanese military.

 When his father proclaimed Korea as an Empire in 1897, Sunjong was appointed as the Crown Prince of Imperial Korea on 12 October 1897.
 On 29 June 1898, he was appointed as the Field Marshal of the Imperial Korean Army.
 Sunjong remarried again 3 years later to the daughter of Yoon Taek-young, Yun Jeung-sun of the Haepyeong Yun clan, who was 20 years younger than him, on 11 December 1906, and she became Crown Princess Consort Yun (later Empress Sunjeong).